Cell Service Shutdown Raises Free Speech Questions

 And as if to illustrate that point, the Federal Communications Commission, which regulates telecommunications networks, says it is assessing the actions by BART.

-FCC spokesman Neil Grace told NPR in an email that "we are continuing to collect information about BART's actions and will be taking steps to hear from stakeholders about the important issues those actions raised, including protecting public safety and ensuring the availability of communications networks."
+FCC spokesman Neil Grace told NPR in an email that the agency is "continuing to collect information about BART's actions and will be taking steps to hear from stakeholders about the important issues those actions raised, including protecting public safety and ensuring the availability of communications networks."